czabaj/protoc-gen-grpc-gateway-es/README.md

       - buf.build/grpc-ecosystem/grpc-gateway
 plugins:
   - name: es
-    opt: target=ts
-    out: gen/es
+    out: path/to/output/directory
+    opt: target=ts,import_extension=none
-    path: ./path/to/protoc-gen-grpc-gateway-es
+    path: ./path/to/your/script.sh
 ```

+If you need some intro to `buf generate` there is a [tutorial on buf website](https://buf.build/docs/generate/tutorial).

 You need to change:

 - `managed.go_package_prefix.default` to your package prefix,
 - `plugins[0].out` to the output directory of your choice,
-- `plugins[0].path` to the path of the `protoc-gen-grpc-gateway-es` executable.
+- `plugins[0].path` to the path of the shell script which invokes the `protoc-gen-grpc-gateway-es` via NPX.

 Then run `buf generate` (assuming you have properly installed and configured the `buf`) and it will generate the TypeScript files for you.

-If you want to generate JavaScript instead, just pass change the plugin option `opt: target=js`.
+If you want to generate JavaScript instead of TypeScript, just pass change the plugin option `opt: target=js`.
 The list of all plugin options is [here](https://github.com/bufbuild/protobuf-es/tree/5893ec6efb7111d7dbc263aeeb75d693426cacdd/packages/protoc-gen-es#plugin-options).
+For reason behind option `import_extension=none` see the [caveats](#usage-caveats).

 #### Note on formatting